Ricardogll/Audio-Research/docs/readme.md

 ## Time to make a playlist!

 Now this is were the real thing starts.
 We want to have a playlist of music that can loop over and over through the songs we add.
 Since we need [Mix_Music](http://sdl.beuc.net/sdl.wiki/Mix_Music) to load and play music, lets have a list of Mix_Music* that will allow us to push and pop either back or front as we need.

+*img std::list playlist 8

 ### TODO 1